PROFESSIONAL LEARNING

 2. Consistent communication

 In order to be effective, communication needs to be consistent and frequent.
-Family members want ongoing feedback from teachers about how their child is doing when it comes to both learning and their behavior and attitude.
-Consistent feedback is also beneficial for teachers, who can discuss both the successes of a student as well as any areas of concern.
-This consistent communication also shows students that their education is part of a greater whole and takes place both at school and at home.
+Family members want ongoing feedback from teachers about how their child is doing when it comes to learning and their behavior.
+Consistent feedback is also beneficial for teachers, who can discuss students' successes as well as any areas of concern.
+Consistent communication shows students that their education is part of a greater whole that takes place at school and home.

 3. Parent-teacher conferences

 Don’t underestimate the usefulness of parent-teacher conferences (regardless of whether it’s a parent attending or another family member).
-This is a great opportunity for parents and teachers to sit down face-to-face and openly discuss how and what a child is doing in school.
+This is a great opportunity for parents, or caregivers, and teachers to sit down face-to-face and openly discuss how a child is doing in school.
 It’s also a good time for parents to talk about anything that’s happening at home that could impact the behavior and learning of their child in the classroom.

 4. Parent-teacher-student conferences